ljunggren/boozang-docs/README.md

 Since March 2019, Boozang also fully supports Shadow DOM / Web Components.

-Boozang does not support any testing of native IOS and Android application, or any desktop-based applications.
+Boozang does not support any testing of native IOS applications, Android applications, or any desktop-based applications.

 # Getting started